NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 > *FP8 calibration over a large model with limited GPU memory is not recommended but possible with the [accelerate](https://huggingface.co/docs/accelerate/en/usage_guides/big_modeling) package.
 Please tune the device_map setting in [`example_utils.py`](./example_utils.py) if needed for model loading and the calibration process can be slow.*

-> *Huggingface models trained with `modelopt.torch.speculative` can be used as regular Huggingface models in PTQ.*
+> *Huggingface models trained with `modelopt.torch.speculative` can be used as regular Huggingface models in PTQ.
+Note: there is a known issue with Huggingface models loaded across multiple GPUs for inference (i.e., "Expected all tensors to be on the same device, but found at least two devices...").
+When encountered this error in PTQ of speculative decoding models, try reducing the number of GPUs used.*

 > *Calibration by default uses left padding_side for the Huggingface tokenizer as it usually leads to lower accuracy loss.
 The exported tokenizer files restores the default padding_side.*